This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is amyloidosis treated?

 Amyloidosis cannot be cured.
-Treatment is aimed at managing symptoms and reducing the amount of amyloid your body produces.
-Treatment may be needed for another health condition that is causing amyloidosis.
+The goal of treatment is to manage your symptoms and decrease the amount of amyloid in your body.
 You may need any of the following:

 - Medicines may be used to decrease inflammation causing joint pain or swelling.
-You may also need medicine to control nerve pain.
-Medicine may also be given to help your body get rid of extra fluid.
+You may also need medicine to control nerve pain or help your body get rid of extra fluid.
 Blood thinning medicine may also be needed.
 Chemotherapy or certain antibodies may be used to treat some types of amyloidosis.

-- A bone marrow transplant may be needed.
-This is a procedure used to replace your bone marrow with donor marrow.
+- A bone marrow transplant is a procedure used to replace your bone marrow with donor marrow.
 This is usually done in people who also have multiple myeloma.
 A stem cell transplant may be used instead for other kinds of amyloidosis.

 - Surgery may be used for severe amyloidosis, or if other treatments do not work.
 Surgery may be used to remove your spleen.
 You may need a kidney, liver, heart, or bone marrow transplant.
 A pacemaker may be put in to control your heartbeat if your heart is affected.